dokku/coredns-docker/README.md

 The docker plugin serves DNS records for containers running on the local Docker daemon.
 It follows the Docker event stream, picking up changes whenever something happens to a container - whether it gets created, started, deleted, or restarted.

-The plugin resolves container names, network aliases, and DNS names to their respective container IP addresses within a specified network.
+The plugin resolves container names, network aliases, DNS names, and SRV records to their respective container IP addresses within a specified network.

+SRV records can be defined using container labels with the prefix `[LABEL_PREFIX].srv.`, followed by the protocol and service name.
+For example, with the default prefix, a label `com.dokku.coredns-docker.srv._tcp._http=80` will create an SRV record for `_http._tcp.container-name.domain` pointing to the container's IP on port 80.

+If no labels with the specified prefix are found, the plugin falls back to using the container's exposed ports (`NetworkSettings.Ports`).

+- For a port mapping like `80/tcp`, it generates an SRV record for `_tcp._tcp.container-name.domain`.
+- For a port mapping without a protocol like `80`, it generates SRV records for both `_tcp._tcp` and `_udp._udp`.

 ## Compilation